Tex76/mcp-trend-vision-one/README.md

 4. **LLM:** "I'll get detailed information about that alert" (calls get-alert-details with the alert ID)
 5. **User:** "What actions should we take for this alert?"
 6. **LLM:** "Based on the alert details and recommended actions..." (provides analysis based on the alert summary)
+7. **User:** "Add a note that says 'Following recommended actions.
+Investigating affected systems.'"
+8. **LLM:** "I've added your note to the alert" (calls add-alert-note with the alertId and content)

 ## Connecting to LLM Clients